 by Spencer Kost and Connor Murray

-Twice a day, every day, some of the most spectacular and awe inspiring sights can be seen and all one needs to see it is to look up.
-That spectacle is, of course, the beautiful reds and oranges that spatter themselves across the sky, accompanying the rising and setting of the sun.
-This phenomenon has inspired humans for millennia, with such grand explanations as gods flying across the sky every day to light our days; however, the real explanation relies on the simple interactions between our Sun, our atmosphere, and our eyes.
+Twice a day, every day, one of the most spectacular and awe inspiring sights can be seen and all one needs to see it is to look up.
+That spectacle is of course the beautiful reds and oranges that spatter themselves across the sky, accompanying the rising and setting of the sun.
+This phenomenon has inspired humans for millennia, with such grand explanations as gods flying across the sky every day to light our days; however, the real explanation relies on the simple interactions between our Sun, our atmosphere and our eyes.

 To understand this phenomena, it is first crucial to define its distinctive characteristics.
 Observing the figure below, the main characteristic is the contrast of orange-red color closest to the horizon with the characteristic blue of the normal day's sky.

 The difference in color will last for approximately one hour as the light from the sun progresses westerly across the earth's surface.
 This implies that the visible effects occur only when the light from the sun reaches our eyes at the fringes of its travel.
 Additionally, the colors seen and the intensity of them can vary from sunrise to sunrise, implying that environmental factors can have a significant impact on the observed properties.

 Sunrises and sunsets are mainly visual phenomena, defined by electromagnetic waves.
 An electromagnetic wave is created by the excitation of any charged particle, the most notable of which is the electron, one of the fundamental components of all atoms.
 All electromagnetic waves are an oscillation of two fundamental physical fields: electric and magnetic.
 These oscillations propagate at the speed of light (3.00 X 10^8 m/s in a vacuum) in all directions.
 The wave is then classified by its frequency (how many oscillations per second), and wavelength (the distance between peaks of each wave), with the product of the two being equal to the speed of light.